Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis

 where $p_I,p^\prime_I\in \mathbb{Z}_{N_I}$.
-Recalling that translation induces~\eqref{1-form}, we obtain $p_I=0$ by imposing translation invariance of the action.
-Hence, the weak index of the dipole SPT is labeled by $p^{\prime}_{I}$, yielding $\prod_I\mathbb{Z}_{N_I}$.
-Combining the strong and weak indices, the dipole SPT phases are labeled by
+Recalling that translation induces Eq.~\eqref{1-form}, we obtain $p_I=0$ by imposing translation invariance of the action.
+Hence, the weak index of the dipole SPT is labeled by $p^{\prime}_{I}\in\mathbb{Z}_{N_I}$.
+Combining the strong and weak indices, the dipolar SPT phases are classified by

 which precisely matches the classification obtained from the lattice construction.